“An invaluable resource that saves teachers loads of time”

 A core resource for the future

-Put simply, Star Maths assessments identify pupils below benchmark, and Freckle allows staff to identify and provide appropriate invention for adequate catch-up opportunities.
+Put simply, says Heather, Star Maths assessments identify pupils below benchmark, and Freckle allows staff to identify and provide appropriate invention for adequate catch-up opportunities.

-Heather reveals that overall, Freckle has been hugely positive while the school have been using the resource.
-She elaborates that Freckle has shifted pupils’ attitude towards maths to one that is wholly positive.
-She claims that if you can get pupils to be positive about maths, you’re onto a winner.
+Heather reveals that overall, Freckle has been hugely positive for their school.
+She elaborates that Freckle has shifted pupils’ attitude in maths to one that is wholly positive.
+She says, “if you can get pupils to be positive about maths, you’re onto a winner!”